 For the top 10 restaurants in Ceske Budejovice click our link below.

 Hluboka Chateau is one of the most visited monuments in the Czech Republic.
-On first glimpse it takes your breath away, you feel as if you have been transported back to a land of fairy tales with prince and princesses.
+At first glimpse it takes your breath away, you feel as if you have been transported back to a land of fairy tales with princes and princesses.

 In the 13th Century, the Chateau was once a sentry castle founded by the Bohemian Kings.
-During the years 1845-1871 the castle was reconstructed in the Gothic style by the Schwarzenberg family, their inspiration coming from their royal residences of the Windsor family in the UK.
+During the years 1845-1871, the castle was reconstructed in the Gothic style by the Schwarzenberg family, their inspiration coming from the royal residences of the Windsor family in the UK.

 To Travel Too Tip: You are not allowed to take photographs of the inside of the Chateau